MussieBirhane/interrogate-technical-docs/README.md

 pip install requirements.txt
 ```
 3. Activate the created environment
-4. Create an environmental(env) file with your OPENAI-API-KEY inside
+4. Create an .env file with your OPENAI-API-KEY inside and save it on the same directory
-5. Open a terminal in your code interpreter and type: "streamlit run app-chat.py"
+5. Open a terminal in your code interpreter and launch the app
 ```
 streamlit run app-chat.py
 ```